simonprickett/cordovacsp/README.md

 If your version doesn't begin with 5, or the cordova binary can't be found then update your Cordova version and Terminal path appropriately.

+## Clone and Initial Build

+Clone the GitHub repo to your Macintosh, then open up a Terminal and cd to wherever you cloned the repo.
+To get the app running in the first of three demo states, follow these instructions:

+* TODO

 ## App States

 There are 3 states, or steps, to this app: